levoxtrip/aSearchForLostTime/docs/TD/SCRIPTING/StoreLocalVariables.md

 If we then want to reference the variables in an operator we can use `me.var('VariableName')`

-If we want even more flexible variables like when we want to store the `SliderCOMP` and then get it's variable
+If we want even more flexible variables like when we want to store the `SliderCOMP` and then get it's variable.